ibm-cloud-docs/schematics/faqs.md

 As of now we don't have support for migrating {{site.data.keyword.bpshort}} workspace created from Terraform V0.12 to Terraform V0.13.
 You need to create a workspace to make use of Terraform V0.13.

-## Can I increase the timeout for null-exec and remote-exec?
+## Can I increase the timeout for null-exec and remote-exec resource?
 {: #timeout-null-resource}
 {: faq}
 {: support}